Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 mute_all_sounds_cc_number: the MIDI CC number to use when muting all sounds

+stop_all_sounds_cc_number: the MIDI CC number to use when stop playing MIDI files

 midi_channels_number: the total number of channels in the MIDI file

 config_enable: whether to enable function keys when playing on computer keyboard